silnrsi/wstr/src/content/docs/reference/styleguide.md

 ### Headings

 Heading 1 is only used by the page title.
-Anchors are automatically generated for all level 2 `<h2>` and 3 `<h3>` headings.
+Anchors are automatically generated for all level 2 `<h2>` and level 3 `<h3>` headings.
 The heading title can be added to the page URL with a hash, replacing spaces with hyphens, and making it all lowercase.
 A heading of 'AI use' would become `#ai-use`.

 ## Heading 2 - main headings on a page